 Supernova remnants are also believed to be major accelerators of cosmic rays to very high energies (~1000 TeV=1 PeV or the so-called “knee” of the cosmic ray spectrum; thus the name PeVatrons).
 Our research also involves addressing the physics of particle acceleration at supernova shocks and investigating the maximum energies to which cosmic rays are accelerated in supernova remnants, using modelling and state-of-the-art numerical 3D simulations.

 We collaborate with astrophysicists across continents and make use of telescopes spanning the electromagnetic spectrum (from radio to gamma-rays).
 Motivated by the 2017 LIGO ground-breaking discovery of gravitational waves from a neutron star merger, we are also expanding our research into Multi-Messenger Astrophysics.

 I have served as a science working group member on the ASTRO-H (Hitomi) X-ray mission (2011-2018).
-I am an associate member of H.E.S.S., a member of the upcoming Cherenkov Telescope Array (CTA), and participate in scientific activities of the future ESA-led ATHENA X-ray mission, proposed US-led Lynx X-ray mission and Canada-led CASTOR UV-optical mission.
+I am an associate member of H.E.S.S., a member of the upcoming Cherenkov Telescope Array (CTA), and participate in scientific activities of the future ESA-led ATHENA X-ray mission, proposed US-led Lynx and AXIS X-ray missions and Canada-led CASTOR UV-optical mission.
 In the radio regime, I collaborate with the UofM VLASS team as part of CIRADA and have recently joined the Murchison Widefield Array (MWA).
 I currently lead the neutron stars group for Colibri, Canada's flagship X-ray mission proposed for the 2030's.